 In this tutorial, I’ll show you a dynamic way of getting the Percent of Total Change in Power BI using simple measure branching techniques and time intelligence calculations in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 For example, if you want to work out the difference in contribution of Sales for a particular dimension and its change from year to year.